IUCompPath/gandlf_experiments_template_slurm/README.md

 # GaNDLF Experiments Template

-This repo contains a mechanism to run multiple [GaNDLF](https://github.com/CBICA/GaNDLF) experiments on the SLURM scheduler for IU clusters (Big Red, Carbonite).
+This repo contains a mechanism to run multiple [GaNDLF](https://github.com/CBICA/GaNDLF) experiments on the SLURM scheduler for IU clusters (Big Red, Carbonate).

 ## Pre-requisites